intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

 ### **2. Launch a K8s Client Container**

-Client container is for user to submit Analytics Zoo jobs from here, since it contains the required environment by Analytics Zoo.
+You should submit Analytics Zoo application from client container, since it contains the required environment by Analytics Zoo.

 ```bash
 sudo docker run -itd --net=host \